errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 ---
-title: Jetbrains
+title: JetBrains
 lead: |
-  Use Vale with the suite of tools by Jetbrains.
+  Use Vale with the suite of tools by JetBrains.
 draft: false
 images: []
 menu: